pmengelbert/enhancements/keps/sig-cli/3104-introduce-kuberc/README.md

 intended behavior and realizing that targeting options effectively addresses the use cases.
 During command execution, a merge will occur, with inline overrides taking precedence over the defaults.

+`plugins` allows the end-user to provide options relevant to specific plugins.
+These options will bear the `apiVersion` and `kind` corresponding to that of a plugin.
+These options will be passed, uninterpreted, to a supported plugin's configuration implementation, which will handle merging of these options with any provided elsewhere.
+If there are any conflicts between options provided here and those provided elsewhere, plugin options in kuberc will take precedence.

 ```
 apiVersion: kubectl.config.k8s.io/v1beta1